-Firefox 86 , released in February 2021, and introduced a new tracking prevention feature called State Partitioning .
-Mozilla engineer Johann Hoffmann explains how this State Partitioning works.
+Firefox 86 '' released in February 2021, and has introduced a new tracking prevention function called `` State Partitioning ''.
+Mozilla engineer Johann Hoffman explains how this State Partitioning works.

-Websites with embedded third-party cookies can also track the behavior of users after they leave the website, and behavioral analysis enables them to identify their interests and display effective advertisements.
-On the other hand, such tracking has been regulated or abolished from the viewpoint of privacy in recent years as it collects excessive personal information.
+Websites that embed third-party cookies can also track the behavior of users after they leave the website, and through behavioral analysis, it is possible to identify user interests and display highly effective advertisements.
+On the other hand, such tracking (tracking) collects excessive personal information, and in recent years, it is moving toward regulation and abolition from the viewpoint of privacy.

-Mozilla, which develops Firefox, has long devised a mechanism to prevent user tracking, and Firefox 85 released in January 2021 has also introduced a mechanism to prevent tracking by a new method called super cookie .
+Mozilla, which develops Firefox, has long devised a mechanism to prevent user tracking, and Firefox 85, released in January 2021, also introduced a mechanism to prevent tracking using a new method called super cookies .

-Originally, stateful web APIs weren't created for tracking, but for sharing some State with multiple web services, whether first-party or third-party.
+Originally, stateful web APIs were not created for tracking, but for sharing some state among multiple web services, whether first-party or third-party.

-In the case of tracking using a third-party cookie, by embedding the cookie of the website 'www.tracker.com' as a third-party cookie in the websites 'foo.com' and 'bar.com', 'www.tracker. 'com' will be able to connect to your activities on both sites using cookies as identifiers.
+In the case of tracking using third-party cookies, by embedding the cookie of the website 'www.tracker.com' as a third-party cookie in the websites 'foo.com' and 'bar.com', 'www.tracker. com' can use the cookie as an identifier to connect your activity on both sites.

-Enhanced Tracking Protection (ETP) blocks access to share states, but ETP blocks based on a list of popular trackers, so the list is always up-to-date.
-And if it's not perfect, you'll have trackers that can't be blocked.
-Also, since the tracker can avoid ETP by registering a new domain name, there is a limitation that it will inevitably be shaped like a 'cat and mouse'.
+Enhanced Tracking Protection (ETP) ' blocks access to share State, but ETP blocks based on a list of commonly used trackers, so the list is always up-to-date.
+And if it's not perfect, you'll end up with an unblockable tracker.
+Another limitation is that trackers can circumvent the ETP by registering a new domain name, which inevitably results in a cat-and-mouse game.

-State Partitioning was developed by Mozilla to address this issue.
-State Partitioning is a mechanism that prevents third parties from sharing State without completely blocking cookie access.
-Shared states such as cookies and localStorage are separated and can only be used on the website that issued each cookie.
+State Partitioning was developed by Mozilla to address this problem.
+State Partitioning is a mechanism to prevent sharing of State by third parties without completely blocking cookie access.
+Shared state such as cookies and localStorage are separated and available only to the website that issued each cookie.

 On the other hand, using State Partitioning causes the problem that services using third-party cookies such as

-For this reason, Firefox's State Partitioning can not separate the State only in specific cases, and the Double Keying function will stop when non-separation is enabled.
-There are two possible cases where Firefox enables non-isolation:
+For this reason, Firefox's State Partitioning can not separate States only in specific cases, and the Double Keying function will stop when non-separation is enabled.
+There are two possible cases for Firefox to enable non-isolation: